 In his "Origins of Objectivity" (2010), Tyler Burge describes in some detail what he takes to be the lower border of mental representation.
 On the non-representational side of this border lie mere bio-functional sensory registrations of information.
 Although such registrations are caused by environmental impingements on the organism's sensory surfaces (and are capable of guiding adaptive behaviors), they lack non-trivial veridicality conditions: no explanatory purpose is served by viewing them as accurately or inaccurately representing anything.
 On the representational side of the border, prior to thoughts with propositionally structured contents, lie sense perceptions properly so-called.
 Such states are produced by processes that take sensory registrations as initial inputs, but subsequently utilize perceptual constancies - capacities for objectification inferable from the organism's behavior - to produce representations of a mind-independent, perspective-independent reality.
 Such states have accuracy conditions that are more specific than the conditions of biological success that help to explain capacities for sensory registration.
 I believe that this way of distinguishing between sensory registration and sense perception has much to recommend it.
 However, Burge does not address the question of whether emotional feelings should be viewed as mere sensory registrations or whether, on the contrary, they might qualify as perceptually representational.
 In this paper I begin to answer this question by considering how Jesse Prinz's (2004) perceptual theory of emotion fares under Burge's framework.
 I argue that, despite the apparent disanalogies between perception and emotion, and despite the stringency of Burge's view of perception, there are at least three ways in which emotional feelings (as Prinz conceives of them) could qualify as perceptual within Burge's framework: one autonomously and two intermodally.

-An edited version of this paper-in-progress have been (or will be) presented at the Emotions In Language, Culture, and Cognition workshop at the International Congress of Linguists in Geneva Switzerland, Summer 2013, and at the Wisconsin Philosophical Association Conference in Madison, WI, April 2014.
+Edited versions of this paper-in-progress have been (or will be) presented at the Emotions In Language, Culture, and Cognition workshop at the ICL in Geneva Switzerland, Summer 2013, and at the Wisconsin Philosophical Association Conference in Madison, WI, April 2014.

 “On Knowing How I Feel About That: A Process Reliabilist Approach” (In progress)